Earwax Fetish

 - Sneeze Fetish19/100Mucophilia · Body Functions & FluidsAn erotic interest in sneezing (its sound, the bodily convulsion, and the loss of composure it represents) sometimes extending to nasal mucus.
 It is a rare body-function interest with a small, internet-based community.19

-- Stomach Noise Fetish8/100Borborygmi Fetishism · Body Functions & FluidsA rare sexual interest in the sounds produced by the digestive tract: stomach growling and gurgling, known clinically as borborygmi.
-The focus is typically auditory and tied to the belly region.8
+- Stomach Noise Fetish8/100Borborygmi Fetishism · Body Functions & FluidsA rare sexual interest in the sounds of the digestive tract: the stomach growling and gurgling known clinically as borborygmi.
+The focus is auditory and centred on the belly, typically on hearing or feeling a partner's abdomen rather than on any act.8

-- Smegma Fetish2/100Body Functions & FluidsA very rare erotic interest in smegma, the natural secretion that collects under the foreskin or around the genitals.
-A minor expression of musk, bodily-secretions, and uncleanliness fetishism rather than a recognised clinical condition.2
+- Smegma Fetish2/100Body Functions & FluidsA very rare erotic interest in smegma, the natural secretion that collects under the foreskin or around the clitoral hood.
+A minor expression of musk, bodily-secretions and uncleanliness fetishism rather than a recognised clinical condition.2

 - Breath Fetish19/100Halitophilia · Body Functions & FluidsHalitophilia is an erotic interest in a partner's breath: its warmth, sound, scent and the intimacy of feeling it against the skin.
 A rare, scent-oriented interest with a small online following, usually framed as one facet of a wider attraction to natural body scent.19

-From cerumen, the medical Latin term for earwax (from Latin cera, "wax"), plus Greek -philia, "love of"; a modern listing-style coinage whose precise origin is not securely documented and which circulates mainly in informal glossaries of paraphilias.
+From *cerumen*, the medical Latin term for earwax (from Latin *cera*, "wax"), plus Greek *-philia*, "love of."
+A modern listing-style coinage whose precise origin is not securely documented and which circulates mainly in informal glossaries of paraphilias rather than in peer-reviewed sexology.

 earwax · secretion · body function